Residents Kept From Miami Beach Due to Irma Damage

-Access to the City of Miami Beach remains closed due to dangerous road conditions caused by Hurricane Irma.
+Access to Miami Beach remained closed Monday due to dangerous road conditions caused by Hurricane Irma.

-While thousands are trying to make their way back to Miami Beach, they are being turned away by emergency officials.
+While thousands are trying to make their way back to Miami Beach, they were being turned away by emergency officials.

+Footage showed a huge backup of cars on Interstate 195 headed to the beach Monday afternoon with the roadway blocked by police.

-Residents will be allowed back on Miami Beach on Tuesday beginning at noon.
+Residents are expected to be allowed back on Miami Beach on Tuesday beginning at noon.

 On Wednesday morning, all parking garages will be reinstated for normal use and will begin charging for parking.
 However, any cars that were parked there to be protected from the storm must be moved by Monday, September 18th.